BYU Chemical Engineering graduate Kurt Workman went from BYU student entrepreneur to multi-million dollar CEO in just a few years.

 Workman took the need he saw for a simple, safe way for parents to monitor infants' heart rates and vitals and enlisted the help of fellow engineering classmates to create a "smart sock."

-According to Inc.,
+According to Inc.

 He didn't have the technical or medical skills necessary to design the Smart Sock, though, so he teamed up with his Brigham Young University classmates Zack Bomsta, Jordan Monroe, and Jake Colvin to build the hardware and develop the startup, which they called Owlet.
 The founding team also got help from BYU engineering interns, who were originally paid in pizza and are now staffers at the company.

-Check out the full Inc. article on Workman's success in the booming baby tech industry.
+Check out the full Inc. article

-The team initially pitched the idea at BYU's Miller Competition Series Big Idea Pitch competition.
-After the initial idea was well received, the team started entering as many competitions as they could.
+The team initially pitched the idea at BYU's Miller Competition Series

-The prototype referred to as the "Owlet Baby Monitor" was first debuted at BYU's annual Student Innovator of the Year competition in 2012.
-The team won the first place prize money and the "crowd favorite" prize money, kick starting Workman's efforts to create the now the multi-million dollar company Owlet.
+The prototype referred to as the "Owlet Baby Monitor" was first debuted at BYU's annual Student Innovator of the Year

 Of the competition, Workman said: